gulpjs/vinyl-fs/README.md

 ##### `options.overwrite`

 Whether or not existing files with the same path should be overwritten.
-Can also be a function that takes in a file and returns `true` or `false`.

 Type: `Boolean` or `Function`